 Hepatitis C is an inflammatory liver disease caused by infection with the hepatitis C virus (HCV).
-There are currently 130-150 million people living with chronic Hepatitis C infection (HCV), of which 85% live in low- and middle-income countries (LMICs).
+In 2015, 71 million people were reported living with chronic Hepatitis C infection (HCV), of which 72% live in low- and middle-income countries (LMICs).
 The newest drugs, which are called Direct Acting Antivirals (DAAs), include molecules that directly interfere with replication of the virus in cells.
 Using different drugs with different targets is needed to fully block replication of the virus.
 There are six genotypes of HCV, and the efficacy of drugs can vary according to the genotype.

 The majority of global research and development (R&D) efforts are focused on genotypes that are prevalent in high-income countries, neglecting other genotypes which infect the majority of patients in low and middle-income countries (LMICs).
 Market competition between companies to advance their own pipelines has stalled innovation and hindered the development of optimal pan-genotypic drug combinations for public health use.
 In addition, approved treatments are very expensive and nearly half of the world’s HCV patients live in LMICs that are excluded from current licensing agreements.